-When selecting a reference for use with the AD54xx series of current output DACs, pay attention to the reference's output voltage temperature coefficient specification.
+When selecting a reference for use with the AD5415 and other devices in this series of current output DACs, pay attention to the reference output voltage temperature coefficient specification.
 This parameter not only affects the full-scale error, but also can affect the linearity (INL and DNL) performance.
-The reference temperature coefficient should be consistent with the system accuracy specifications.
-For example, an 8-bit system required to hold its overall specification to within 1 LSB over the temperature range 0°C to 50°C dictates that the maximum system drift with temperature should be less than 78 ppm/°C. A 12-bit system with the same temperature range to overall specification within 2 LSB requires a maximum drift of 10 ppm/°C. Choosing a precision reference with a low output temperature coefficient minimizes this error source.
+The reference temperature coefficient must be consistent with the system accuracy specifications.
+For example, an 8-bit system required to hold the overall specification within 1 LSB over the temperature range 0°C to 50°C dictates that the maximum system drift with temperature must be less than 78 ppm/°C. A 12-bit system with the same temperature range to overall specification within 2 LSB requires a maximum drift of 10 ppm/°C. Choosing a precision reference with a low output temperature coefficient minimizes this error source.
 Table 7 lists some of the references available from Analog Devices, Inc., that are suitable for use with this range of current output DACs.